Universal constraints on selection strength in lineage trees: A linear response equality

-\textit{From the inequality to a linear response equality} --- Let us now investigate precisely the conditions for which the previous inequalities become saturated.
-It is straight-forward to show that when the forward and backward statistics are equal, inequalities \cref{eq_tur_hs,eq_tur_s} are saturated.
-Indeed, the l.h.s terms are $0$ and the r.h.s terms are null because they contain the standard deviation of the constant quantity $q_t(s)=1$.
-We now study the case where the two probability distributions approach each other, which corresponds to the limit $t \sigma(h_t) \to 0$ (see Suppl.
-Mat.), referred to as the small variability limit.
-In this limit, we obtain the l.h.s of \cref{eq_tur_s} as
+Let us now investigate precisely the conditions for which the previous inequalities become saturated.
+It is straight-forward to show that when the forward and backward statistics are equal, inequalities \cref{eq_tur_hs,eq_tur_s_min} are saturated.
+Indeed, the l.h.s terms are $0$ and the r.h.s terms are null because they contain the standard deviation of the constant quantities $q_t(s)=r_t(s)=1$.

+We now study the case where the two probability distributions approach each other.
+One possible measure of the distance between the two distributions is $\sigma(q)$, or equivalently $\sigma(\ln q)=t \sigma(h_t)$.
+In the limit $t \sigma(h_t) \to 0$, referred to as the small variability limit, the l.h.s of \cref{eq_tur_s_min} reads (see \cref{sec_app_small_var})